EP Review of Cosmo Sheldrake: Pelicans We

 Cosmo’s first release was a two-song 45 with “The Moss” on one side and another Blake tune, “Solar,” on the flip side.
 These four songs have doubled the amount of enjoyment I get playing records by having twice as much music.
 There are rumours that a full-length album is coming later this year to continue this exponential growth of my Cosmo Sheldrake library.

-The “shows” page of Cosmo’s website lists upcoming gigs this summer, many of them festival dates, in the UK, Germany, France, and Bulgaria.
+The “tour” page of Cosmo’s website lists upcoming gigs this summer, many of them festival dates, in the UK, Germany, France, and Bulgaria.